-As many parts of the world continue to battle coronavirus outbreaks, leaders there have paused the reopening process and announced new constraints on travel and gatherings.
+As many parts of the world continue to battle coronavirus outbreaks, particularly the Delta variant, some leaders have paused the reopening process and announced new constraints on travel and gatherings.
 At the same time, other countries are easing their restrictions.
 Here's a roundup of what's happening around the globe.

 Reopening status in countries that banned or restricted events

 Covid-19 restrictions vary across the country.
 In the latest news, a lockdown in Sydney has been extended until the end of September.
 Masks are required in all indoor public spaces and a curfew has been introduced from 9 p.m. to 5 a.m.
 Residents are only to leave their homes for essential reasons.